bionlplab/medtext/medtext-docs/pipeline/depparse.md

 sentence and find out related words as well as the type of the relationship between them.

-RadText utilizes the Universal Dependency Graph ([UDG](https://universaldependencies.org/)) to describe the grammatical relationships in a sentence.
+medtext utilizes the Universal Dependency Graph ([UDG](https://universaldependencies.org/)) to describe the grammatical relationships in a sentence.
 UDG is a directed graph, which represents all universal dependency information in a sentence.
 The vertices in a UDG represent